Stuffy33/globetrotter-drf-api/README.md

 - Django Rest Auth
 - PostgreSQL
 - Cors Headers
-- DrawSQL: An interactive ERD platform that allows you to set up your database tables, & build the connections between them for a visual layout.
+- DrawSQL: for building the image of how the models interacts.

 ## Deployment:
 ### Project creation: